-WHEREAS, the undersigned has sought and obtained concurrence from the Council of State consistent with the Governor's emergency powers authority in N.C.
+WHEREAS, the undersigned has sought and obtained concurrence from the Council of State on those provisions of this Executive Order requiring concurrence consistent with the Governor's emergency powers authority in N.C.
 Gen. Stat. § 166A-19.30.

-NOW, THEREFORE, by the authority vested in me as Governor by the Constitution and the laws of the State of North Carolina, and for the reasons and pursuant to the authority set forth above and in Executive Order No. 171, IT IS ORDERED:
+NOW, THEREFORE, by the authority vested in me as Governor by the Constitution and the laws of the State of North Carolina, and for the reasons and pursuant to the authority set forth above and in Executive Order Nos.
+171, 184, and 191, IT IS ORDERED:

 Section 1.
-Extension of Executive Order No. 171 - Assisting North Carolinians at Risk of Eviction.
+Extension of, and Updates to, Executive Order No. 171.

-Executive Order No. 171, as amended by this Executive Order, shall remain in effect through and including January 31, 2021.
-The effective date provision of Executive Order No. 171 is amended to continue in effect through the above-listed date.
+- A. Executive Order No. 171, as amended herein, shall remain in effect through and including June 30, 2021.
+The effective date provision of Executive Order No. 171 is amended to continue in effect through the above-listed date. - B. References to the "CDC Order" in Executive Order No. 171 shall refer to the order as it was extended and modified by the CDC on March 29, 2021. - C. References to a "Declaration" in Executive Order No. 171 include any written document that qualifies under the CDC Order for use in place of the CDC declaration form.